-Children are encouraged to dress appropriately for the weather.
+Weather: Children are required DK-4 and recommended 5-6 to dress appropriately for the weather.
 If the weather brings only light rain or snow, they will be going outside.
 If the temperature outside is ten degrees or below (actual temp with wind chill), the children will not be going outside for recess.

 In terms of students being appropriately dressed for the weather, it is the parent's responsibility to send their children to school with appropriate gear, and it is the classroom teacher's responsibility to make sure that students are dressed appropriately heading out to recess.
-Any article of clothing that comes out to recess with a student, must stay on their body.
+Any article of clothing that comes out to recess with a student must stay on their body.